mahannae/mahannaeFinal/README.md

 </p>

 ### Map summary
 <p>Overall this map visualizes the density of EV's in the State of Washington well through the Hexgrid.
 This state hosts approximately 150,000 EV's.
 This map shows several pockets of concentration of these EV's across the state.
 I believe that this map turned out very well for visualizing the density of EV's across the state.
 While creating this map I also made a density by county map and it was suprising how much that larger area really changes the focus of the viewer where the high numbers of EV's actually are.
-While there are areas in a county that have a high density there are areas with a very low density or no EV's at all.
-This is why I believe that a hexgrid makes this visualization better for correct interpretation.  </p>
+While there are areas in a county that have a high density, there are areas with a very low density or no EV's at all.
+This is why I believe that a hexgrid makes this visualization better for correct interpretation.
+Overall I enjoyed making this map and learning how to tie multiple skills from this course into one project. </p>

 <p></p>